Chapter 1:

 If I can’t get into university, I won’t be able to get a high-paying job.
 Then, I’ll end up working at fast food shops and sleeping on the streets.

 Right.
-The same old thing that all parents say to get their kids to study.
+The same old thing that all parents say to get their kids to study harder.

-So here I am, finishing my homework a week early and studying history.
+So here I am, finishing my homework a week early.

-Just as I was about to fall asleep, staring at long paragraphs, a flurry of notifications attacked my phone, aggressively pinging.
+Just as my head was about to hit my textbook, a flurry of notifications bombarded my phone, pinging aggressively.

 I picked it up and scrolled through the messages: